Guaifenesin: A Complete Guide

 How to take Guaifenesin?

 Guaifenesin should be taken exactly as directed by the doctors.
 Avoid using Guaifenesin in larger or smaller amounts or for a longer period as per the recommendation.
-The cough medicines are usually taken for the sort time and until the symptoms are clear up.
-Take Guaifenesin with foods if the medication upsets your stomach.
+The cough medicines are usually taken for a short time and until the symptoms clear up.
+Take Guaifenesin with food if the medication upsets your stomach.

 • Brand Name: Mucinex, Bidex 400, Organidin NR